-The parent entity has an USD500k payment due to KRISS on the sale of the first MEG system to complete the initial licence fee payable on the Licence Agreement signed with KRISS in April 2016.
-This is equivalent to AUD\$0.713m.
-The timing of the payments are subject to the delivery, installation and sign off of the second phase of the first MEG system.
-These activities are expected to occur from November 2019 through 2020.
+The parent entity has no contractual commitments at 30 June 2020.
+The parent entity did have an USD500k payment due to KRISS on the sale of the first MEG system to complete the initial licence fee payable on the Licence Agreement signed with KRISS in April 2016.
+This was equivalent to AUD\$0.713m.
+This was paid during the year ended 30th June 2020 and has subsequently been booked to intangible assets to be amortised against future MEG sales.

-31. Subsidiaries
+32. Subsidiaries